 I will close comments at 10 p.m.
 EST Friday, and will announce the winner Saturday.
 I will ship internationally.

 Please check out all the other great giveaways by clicking the image below:

 Just in time for Christmas crafting, I have a whole new room to myself!
 We are planning a major renovation of our kitchen for next summer, but we’ve already started moving stuff around now.
-Ultimately, we will be expanding the kitchen, turning a pantry into a bathroom, sun room into a living room, living room into a dining room, dining room into a family room/ toy room and a toy room into library and guest room into a craft room.
+Ultimately, we will be expanding the kitchen, turning a pantry into a bathroom, the sun room into a living room, the living room into a dining room, the dining room into a family room/ toy room, the toy room into library and the guest room into a craft room.
 Whew.
 That is exhausting just to type out!
 But we’ve already swapped some of the rooms, and so far we really like the changes.

 That door the thread is hanging on is my closet.
 Our bedroom has a ridiculously tiny closet, so the two slightly larger closets in this room are where both Jason and I store all our clothes.

 I tried to be pretty ruthless in getting rid of stuff as I put this new room together, so many of the green drawers actually are empty.
 I put together a huge box of stuff for Parker’s art teacher, who’s always looking for new supplies.
 Some of what I had saved was ridiculous!
 I LOVE my new space … we’ll see how neat I can keep it as I get all my Christmas projects done!